BigDataRepublic/data-modelling/presentation/slidev/slides.md

 # Why do we model data?

 ### 2️⃣ Data Quality and Consistency:
-- Branch details are stored only once in the branch table, which reduces the risk of inconsistent data (e.g., having different spellings for the same branch location in multiple records).
+- Branch details are stored only once in the branch table, which reduces the risk of inconsistent data
-- Product details are similarly centralized, ensuring that any updates to a product's price or name need only be made in one place, thereby maintaining consistency across all entries that reference the product.
+- Product details are similarly centralized, ensuring that any updates to a product's price or name need only be made in one place, thereby maintaining consistency

 ---

 # Why do we model data?

 ### 3️⃣ Efficient Data Management:
-- Queries related to specific entities (like all products sold at a branch or all branches selling a particular product) become faster and less complex because the data is segmented and indexed more effectively.
+- Queries related to specific entities become faster and less complex
-- Operations like updates, inserts, and deletions are more efficient because they are localized to specific, smaller tables rather than a large, monolithic table.
+- Operations like updates, inserts, and deletions are more efficient

 ---

 # Why do we model data?

 ### 4️⃣ Facilitates Data Integration:
-- Integrating data from different sources (like merging another set of branch and product data from a different system) becomes easier because the structure dictates where and how new data fits into the existing schema.
-- It supports the use of standard interfaces for database interactions, which is crucial when combining data from disparate systems or preparing for enterprise-level data analysis

----

-# Why do we model data?

-### 5️⃣ Facilitates Data Integration:
-- As the organization grows (e.g., opening new branches or expanding product lines), the database can accommodate new data without significant restructuring.
+- As the organization grows (e.g., opening new branches or expanding product lines), the database can easiliy accommodate new data
-- Adjustments to the database (like adding new attributes to entities) can be managed with minimal disruption to the existing database operations.
+- Adjustments to the database (like adding new attributes to entities) can be managed with minimal disruption

 ---